hongliliu/milkywayproject_triggering/README.md

 This work was made possible by the participation of more than 35,000 volunteers on the Milky Way Project.
 Their contributions are acknowledged individually at http://www.milkywayproject.org/authors.
 The Milky Way Project is supported by The Leverhulme Trust.

 --- _S.
-Kendrew, sarahaskendrew AT gmail.com, June 2013_
+Kendrew, sarahaskendrew AT gmail.com, Aug 2013_